kamleshkc2002/Savanna/README.md

 ##Configuration instruction

-###The interface can be found at---> [My Website](http://www.sarimzaidi.com/projects/zappos) ,here you can search for any product using the search box, sometimes the zappos api key gets *throttled* and you dont get any results, so beware of that.

->you can also change the key on `line 41` in `index.html` and `line 119` in `web-server.js` to some other non-throttling key ;)

 ###once you favorite an item by clicking on the heart button, you will be prompted to enter your name and email, which will be used to send you notifications.